-Energy Transfer has made a $5-million contribution to Ducks Unlimited in support of wetland conservation efforts in Ohio and Louisiana.
+Energy Transfer's $5-million contribution to Ducks Unlimited in support of wetland conservation efforts is helping DU conserve more than 8,500 acres of coastal wetlands and grasslands in Ohio and Louisiana.
 Energy Transfer's operations overlap several of DU’s priority landscapes and provide excellent opportunities to support wetlands conservation work.

 Ducks Unlimited and Energy Transfer developed this program because of a shared commitment to environmental stewardship and Energy Transfer's focus on giving back to the communities across the country in which its employees live and work.
 For Energy Transfer, the opportunity to help facilitate wetland restoration efforts in Ohio and Louisiana that will not only benefit waterfowl and wildlife, but also those who depend on these areas for their livelihoods was key to solidifying their participation.